 There's not much worse than not being able to "go" regularly.
 Constipation not only causes digestive discomfort, but it can also severely impact your mood, create the perfect environment for bacterial overgrowth in your gut, harm your intimate relationships, and even your self-esteem!

 For efficient digestion and elimination, it’s important that you are eating enough nutrient-dense food to support both your metabolism and bowel transit to avoid constipation.
 So double check that you are up-regulating your metabolism by eating nutrient dense protein, carbs and fat together.

-Know your Calcium and Potassium levels
+2. Know your Calcium and Potassium levels

 Did you know that in hair analysis your ratio of calcium and potassium determine how well your thyroid hormones are doing their job and thyroid hormones HUGE impact on constipation?
 Having high calcium levels in your body (often from taking too much vitamin D in supplement form) relative to potassium levels means that things in your body are literally slowing down, and that means constipation could become normal.